nranthony/abberior-files/README.md

 Plugin to collate and streamline the import of Abberior .obf and .msr files into Fiji/ImageJ

+## Installing

+Add `OpenAbberiorFiles-#.#.#-[SNAPSHOT].jar` to plugins folder of Fiji/ImageJ install.
+See [Releases](https://github.com/nranthony/abberior-files/releases) for suggested versions to use until Fiji update site is setup.

 ## Getting Started

 Open plugin, in Plugins -> EmoryICI -> Open Abberior Files